Generic Name: betaxolol hydrochloride

 As with many topically applied ophthalmic drugs, this drug is absorbed systemically.
 The same adverse reactions found with systemic administration of beta-adrenergic receptor inhibitors may occur with topical administration.
 For example, severe respiratory reactions and cardiac reactions, including death due to bronchospasm in patients with asthma, and death due to cardiac failure, have been reported with topical application of beta-adrenergic receptor inhibitors.

-Betoptic S® Suspension has been shown to have a minor effect on heart rate and blood pressure in clinical studies.
+Betoptic S Ophthalmic Suspension 0.25% has been shown to have a minor effect on heart rate and blood pressure in clinical studies.
 Caution should be used in treating patients with a history of cardiac failure or heart block.
-Treatment with Betoptic S® should be discontinued at the first signs of cardiac failure.
+Treatment with Betoptic S Ophthalmic Suspension 0.25% should be discontinued at the first signs of cardiac failure.

 Beta-adrenergic receptor inhibitors should be administered with caution in patients subject to hypoglycemia or to diabetic patients (especially those with labile diabetes) who are receiving insulin or oral hypoglycemic agents.